 - Including dispute resolution mechanisms to efficiently handle disagreements over demurrage charges.

 Implementing effective strategies to minimize demurrage costs requires a comprehensive analysis of operational workflows and contractual terms.
-Optimizing these elements enables companies to reduce unnecessary expenses and improve supply chain efficiency.
 Key approaches include:

 - Proactive Demurrage Negotiations: Engage in early discussions with carriers to define clear demurrage terms, minimizing ambiguities and enabling favorable conditions.